billkarsh/SpikeGLX/Markdown/UserManual.md

 > You can mark a site `used=0` if you know it is broken or disconnected.
-For Imec probes, we automatically set `used=0` for reference sites and those you have turned off in the IM Setup tab.
+For Imec probes, we automatically set `used=0` for reference sites and those you have turned off in the `IM Setup tab`.

 **Most importantly** a shank map is a mapping from an acquisition channel to a probe location.
 So...while there can be more potential sites